NicolasB2/-artificial_intelligence/README.md

 # Artificial_intelligence

-Introduction to artificial intelligence, in this repository you will find activities, workshops, examples and tools
+Introduction to artificial intelligence, in this repository you will find activities, workshops, examples and tools.